 These are the final installments for the first part of the brief.

+To be fair, I was quite impressed with myself after doing these animations.
+Especially since I was new to the software, and it normally takes me a while to warm to a piece of software.
 In some respects, I think that I could of done alot more in terms of developing the animations, say if I had spent more time experimenting and testing the limits of After Effects instead of relying heavily on effects.
+On reflection, they do look a tad unnecessary and detract away from the nature of the word, and as I said, relies on the effect to give it a literal meaning.

 Feedback from the storyboards had been good though, but by having too much confidence in what I had produced without a variety of responses to the word restricted the outcome for this brief.